420Ayan420/analog-task-manager/README.md

 We need you!
 Whilst I have the necessary skills to complete this project, I do not have the time so I am looking for contributors so that this project can really reach a good level of completeness and so that we may all enjoy it.

+Windows version is mantained by @420Ayan420 and the Linux version is mantained by @calvindo95.

 # overall scope and timeline of project
 1. Software
     1. Create a script to read all relevant readings from from WMI (windows management instrumentation)